chef/automate/components/docs-chef-io/content/automate/ha_backup_restore.md

 +++
-title = "Backup and Restore"
+title = "Overview"

-draft = true
+draft = false

 gh_repo = "automate"

 [menu]
   [menu.automate]
-    title = "Backup and Restore"
+    title = "Overview"
-    identifier = "automate/install/ha_backup_restore.md Backup and Restore"
+    identifier = "automate/deploy_high_availability/backup_and_restore/ha_backup_restore.md Overview Of Backup and Restore" parent = "automate/deploy_high_availability/backup_and_restore"
-    parent = "automate/install/ha"
-    weight = 70
+    weight = 200
 +++

-Computer security is the safeguarding of computer systems and data against theft, illegal access, or any disaster.
-It's the method of guarding against and detecting illegal access to your computer system.
-Data security refers to the process of securing data from illegal access or any disaster.
+Computer security safeguards the computer system and data against theft, unlawful access, or any disaster.
+It's guarding against and detecting unlawful access to your computer system.
+Data security refers to securing data from unlawful access or any disaster.
 This process includes the following terms:

 - Data Backup
 - Data Restore

-## What is Data Backup?
+## Data Backup

-Backup refers to the process of making copies of data or data files to use in the event the original data or data files are lost or destroyed.
+Backup refers to making copies of data or data files to use in the event the original data or data files are lost or destroyed.

-In information technology, a backup or data backup is a copy of computer data taken and stored elsewhere to restore the original after a data loss event.
+In information technology, a data backup is a copy of computer data taken and stored elsewhere to restore the original after a data loss event.
 A backup system contains at least one copy of all data considered worth saving.
-The data storage requirements can be large.
+The data storage requirements can be extensive.
 An information repository model may be used to provide structure to this storage.
 Typically, backup data includes all the data such as documents, media files, configuration and registry files, and machine images.

-## What is Data Restore?
+## Data Restore

 Data restore is the process of copying backup data from secondary storage and restoring it to its original location or a new location.
-A restoring process is carried out to return lost, stolen, or damaged data to its original condition or to move data to a new location.
+A restoring process is carried out to return lost, stolen, or damaged data to its original condition or move it to a new location.

-## What is the Difference Between Backup and Restore?

-Backup and recovery are the process of duplicating data and storing it in a secure place in case of loss or damage, and then restoring that data to a location, the original one or a safe alternative that can be again used in operations to avoid downtime.
-Backup and recovery is also a category of onsite and cloud-based technology solutions that automate and support this process, enabling organizations to protect and retain the data for business and compliance reasons.

-The key difference between backup and recovery is that the backup process is how you save and protect your production data and safely store it.
-Reliable backups and fast recovery together ensure business continuity and business resilience.

-## What are Chef Automate High Availability (HA) Backups?
+## Chef Automate High Availability (HA) Backups

-The Elastic Search, Postgres, and Chef Automate Server data and configurations can be backed up manually.
-There is no automated backup procedure built-in Chef Automate CLI that periodically backups the data.
+You can manually back up the OpenSearch, Postgres, and Chef Automate Server data and configurations.
+The built-in Chef Automate CLI has no automated backup procedure that periodically backups the data.

 ## Backup Types